 With nearly two-dozen Michelin-starred locations spread from top to bottom of the country (and even on the mid-Atlantic islands), exceptional dining experiences are very accessible, often at prices noticeably lower than similar restaurants elsewhere in the world.

-Here are nine mouth-watering options to choose from.
+Here are eight mouth-watering options to choose from.

-Located in the Estrela neighborhood, just behind the basilica and gardens that define this part of Lisbon, the restaurant is sleek and modern, with an extensive wine list (paired or otherwise) to compliment the range of dishes from around Portugal, the Azores and Madeira.
+Located in the Estrela neighborhood, just behind the basilica and gardens that define this part of Lisbon, the restaurant is sleek and modern.
+It has a large wine list (paired or otherwise) to complement the range of dishes from around Portugal, the Azores, and Madeira.

 A recent addition, Loco first received a Michelin star in 2017.